Shiaulis/ListOfEmployees/README.md

 ### Things that also should be done:

 * Add unit tests for every model class.
-They also should use more protocol to have an ability mock every other dependency.
+This classes also should use more protocol to have an ability mock each other dependency.
 * Add UI tests to check the controllers.
 * Add more flexible error states handling (throwing more errors, reporting to the user about fault application states like inaccessible cache).
 * Implement some unique identifier for each employee to prevent duplicates (contact with the same ID should be merged)